wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-storage-accounts.md

 3. In the dialog box, do the following:

   1. Select the storage account with the key that you want to synchronize.
 The storage account keys are encrypted when they are displayed.
-  2. In the StorSimple Manager service, you need to update the key that was previously changed in the Microsoft Azure Storage service.
+  2. In the StorSimple Manager service, you need to update the key that was previously changed in the <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure Storage service.
 If the primary access key was changed (regenerated), click **synchronize primary key**.
 If the secondary key was changed, click **synchronize secondary key**.

     ![synchronize keys](./media/storsimple-manage-storage-accounts/HCS_KeyRotationStorageAccountSameSubscriptionAsService.png)